20squares/credible-commitments/credible-commitments/README.md

 This sort of sanity checks can be performed by editing the values in the payoff matrix and `n` (hardcoded to be $1$ in the source code) as one pleases.
 Recompiling and runnning the analytics (see [Installation](#installation) and [Running the analytics](#running-the-analytics) for details) will result in equilibrium breaking around pivotal values, as one would expect.

 As for [The AMM game](#the-amm-game), we wanted to verify that the altruistic **Coordinator** indeed maximized collective welfare.
 To make sure of this, we used the `manualStrategy` defined in [The AMM game](#the-amm-game-1) subsection, and intentionally fed **Coordinator** a list of swaps that doesn't maximize the collective welfare.
-This indeed results in a deviation for **Coordinator** which consists in reordering the transaction list. this is verifyable by calling `mainAMMManual` in [Interactive execution](#interactive-execution) mode.
+This indeed results in a deviation for **Coordinator** which consists in reordering the transaction list. this is verifiable by calling `mainAMMManual` in [Interactive execution](#interactive-execution) mode.